openx/prebid-mobile-ios/PrebidMobile/Rendering/Documentation/info/integration-gam/ios-in-app-bidding-gam-info.md

 #### Step 3: Load the Ad

-Simply call the `loadAd()` method to start [In-App Bidding](../ios-in-app-bidding-getting-started.md) flow.
-The ad unit will load an ad and will wait for explicit instructions to display the Interstitial Ad.
+Call the method loadAd() which will make a bid request to Prebid server.

 #### Step 4: Show the Ad when it is ready

+Wait until the ad will be loaded and present it to the user in any suitable time.

 ``` swift
 // MARK: PBMInterstitialAdUnitDelegate